-Fujifilm X-E2S versus Fujifilm X-T2
+Fujifilm X-E2S vs X-T2

-The Fujifilm X-E2S and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in January 2016 and July 2016.
+The Fujifilm X-E2S and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in January 2016 and July 2016.
 Both the X-E2S and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E2S has a resolution of 16 megapixel, whereas the X-T2 provides 24 MP.
+The X-E2S has a resolution of 16 megapixels, whereas the X-T2 provides 24 MP.

-Body comparison: Fujifilm X-E2S vs Fujifilm X-T2
+Body comparison: Fujifilm X-E2S vs X-T2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (26 percent) than the Fujifilm X-E2S.
 Moreover, the X-T2 is substantially heavier (45 percent) than the X-E2S.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the X-E2S does not feature any corresponding weather-sealing.